SelbachLab/Vali/README.md

 # Vali
 Vali analyzes PRM raw files acquired by Thermo-Fisher Orbitrap instruments.
-It is optimized to work with [Picky](https://picky.mdc-berlin.de) generated spectrum libraries and provides semi-automated algorithms peak determination.
-All peaks can be manually adjusted or corrected.
+It is optimized to work with [Picky](https://picky.mdc-berlin.de) generated spectrum libraries and provides semi-automated peak determination.
+All peak assignments can be manually adjusted or corrected.
 Subsequently, quantified fragment peaks can be exported for a further analysis by the user.
 ## Requirements
 * R > 4.0.3
 * [RawDiag Requirements](https://github.com/fgcz/rawDiag):